 Feeding your puppies separately, preferably in different rooms, will help to avoid problems with food aggression.

-For example, if both puppies are fed side by side and one puppy finishes before the other, he may try to steal food from his sibling.
+For example, if both puppies feed side by side and one puppy finishes before the other, he may try to steal food from his sibling.

-obvious reasons resource guarding can become a very serious problem, particularly if it's allowed to develop into adulthood.
-If that were the case, it would need to be addressed immediately.
+For obvious reasons, resource guarding can become a serious problem, particularly if it's allowed to develop into adulthood.
+If that were the case, you would need to address it immediately.

-Happily, issues of food aggression in dogs may never arise if the puppies are fed apart from each other.
+Happily, dog food aggression may never arise if the puppies have their meals apart.

 Effective and timely socialization is essential if your puppies are to grow up to be contented and happy Spaniels.

-individual 'socialization time' to allow each one to concentrate on you and the socialization in hand, rather than on each other.
+The puppies must have their own individual socialization time to allow each puppy to concentrate on you and the socialization in hand rather than on each other.

-If each puppy isn't socialized properly, they may become easily frightened and confused by the
+If each puppy isn't socialized correctly, they may become easily frightened and confused by the simplest of situations or noises and become very nervous about their environment.

-Socializing your puppy is a very important part of their development, don't miss it out!
+Socializing your puppy is essential to their development, don't ignore it!

 It will be better for all concerned if puppy obedience training is given to each pup separately, but before you do, I recommend you read my advice on how to train a puppy to give you a few tips first.